saltkid/tbg/docs/tbg.yml.md

 #                  valid values: fill, none, uniform, uniformToFill
 #                  https://learn.microsoft.com/en-us/windows/terminal/customize-settings/profile-appearance#background-image-stretch-mode
 #
-#   profile: profile profile in Windows Terminal
+#   profile: profile in Windows Terminal. can be "default" profile to select the
+#            defaults field in wt settings, numbers greater than 0 to select a
+#            specific profile by index, or can be any string to select a profile by name
-#      valid values: default, 0, 1, ..., n
+#      valid values: default, 1, 2, ..., n, any string
 #      https://learn.microsoft.com/en-us/windows/terminal/customize-settings/profile-general
 #
 #   interval: time in minutes between each image change